KenKundert/nestedtext/doc/minimal-nestedtext.rst

     structured data.
 It is intended to be easily entered, edited, or viewed by people.
 As such, the syntax is very simple and intuitive.

-    It organizes the data into a nested collection of lists and name-value pairs where the lowest level values are all strings.
+    It organizes the data into a nested collection of lists and name-value pairs where the lowest level values are all simple text.
 For example, a simple collection of name-value pairs represented using:

     .. code-block:: nestedtext